 In line with that, indoor cannabis strains also have higher trichome content.
 This contributes to the overall aroma and flavor profile of the bud.
 Indoor cannabis also tends to be more potent than outdoor ones.
 Because of the higher potency and the better flavor profile, indoor marijuana strains are more delightful for the more discriminating groups of users that want their buds to be strong and flavorful.

 For growers, indoor marijuana plants might be more expensive to cultivate because they require an indoor climate control system.
-However, these plants have qualities that more than make up for their expensive overhead costs.
+However, these plants have qualities that more than makeup for their expensive overhead costs.

-First of all, indoor cannabis plants tend to be smaller and more compact that outdoor strains.
+First of all, indoor cannabis plants tend to be smaller and more compact than outdoor strains.
 This means that you can cultivate more of them as they only require a minimal amount of space to thrive.

 Second, the fact that they are grown indoors means that your operation will be as subtle and as discreet as possible.
 You don’t want your neighbors snooping around and asking questions about your plants especially if you want to remain as secretive as possible for various reasons.